RTippin/messenger/docs/Installation.md

 }
 ```

-### Implement our `MessengerProvider` interface for each provider registered
+### Implement the `MessengerProvider` interface for each provider registered

-- Each provider you define will need to implement our [`MessengerProvider`][link-messenger-contract] contract.
-We include a [`Messageable`][link-messageable] trait you can use on your providers that will usually suffice for your needs.
-This trait has all the methods needed to satisfy the contract.
+- Each provider you define will need to implement the [`MessengerProvider`][link-messenger-contract] contract.
+- You should use the included [`Messageable`][link-messageable] trait on your providers to satisfy the [`MessengerProvider`][link-messenger-contract] contract.
-- You should override our `getProviderSettings()` method on each provider model you register.
+- You should override the `getProviderSettings()` method on each provider model you register.
 - The `alias` will be auto-generated if null or not set.
-When auto-generating, we will use the lower-snake case of the model's name.
+When auto-generating, the lower-snake case of the model's name will be used.

 ***Example:***